NullpointerWorks/libgraphics/README.md

 # libgraphics
-A graphics library with a simple rendering API and various UI and font tools.
+A graphics library with a simple rendering API, image manipulation and various UI and font tools.

 # module
 * requires transitive java.desktop